 The PHA will establish and manage separate waiting lists for individual projects or buildings that are receiving PBV assistance.
+The PBV project will administer the site-based waiting list.
 The MHA currently has waiting lists for the following PBV projects: